 4.4.2.
-Goals and Objectives (1,200 characters each)
+Goals and Objectives (700 characters each)

-List specific goals and measurable objectives for each year of the project.
+List specific outcome goals and measurable objectives for each year of the project.
+Process objectives should be included in the project plan only.
+The suggested maximum number is 4 outcome goals with 2 to 3 objectives each.
 A baseline and method(s) of measurement are required for each objective.
+See Appendix for instructions on writing goals and objectives.